State Resource Guide

 Alabama residents who do not qualify for Medicaid can purchase private health insurance through the federal marketplace at HealthCare.gov.
 The average benchmark (second-lowest cost Silver) plan in Alabama costs approximately $497/month for a 40-year-old in 2026.

 Premium tax credits (subsidies) are available for households with income between 100% and 400% FPL.
-Here is what a 40-year-old individual in Alabama might pay after subsidies:
+Here is what a 40-year-old individual in Alabama might pay for a Silver plan after subsidies, based on the $497/month benchmark:

 How to Get Coverage in Alabama

-- Children: Alabama's CHIP program covers children in families with income up to 200-300% FPL regardless of expansion status.
+• Children: Alabama's CHIP program covers kids in families up to 200-300% FPL regardless of expansion status.

 Calculate Your Subsidy in Alabama